 For the past few years we have used the following mixture for hand-rearing baby birds such as blackbirds, thrushes, robins, tits, finches and starlings.
 The results so far have been amazing: 50gms raw, lean minced beef 25gms Kaytee Exact 13gms ground sunflower hearts 90mls Lectade Pinch of vitamin/mineral supplement All this is liquidised for 5-10 seconds and is fed using tweezers, dipping into Lectade before feeding.
 Refrigerate between feeds and throw away any unused mixture after 24 hours.

-Thanks to Lorraine from the SSPCA Wildlife Centre for suggesting this mix.
+Thanks to Lorraine from Baby Beaks Garden Bird Rescue for suggesting this mix.